Royal College of Emergency Medicine Menu Menu

 NB: if a “limited resubmission” outcome was awarded prior to the previous credentialing window, the application will be recognised as a “full resubmission”.

 We are aware that some ACPs are currently having difficulty in accessing mandatory life support courses.
-If you are intending to submit a credentialing application within the Autumn 2022 window, and you have been unable to certify or re-certify in any of the mandatory life support courses, you will still be able to apply providing you are able to provide evidence of a place allocated on a course within 6 months of the credentialing date, i.e. by 10 May 2023.
+If you are intending to submit a credentialing application within the Autumn 2024 window, and you have been unable to certify or re-certify in one or more of the mandatory life support courses, you will still be able to apply providing you are able to provide evidence of a place allocated on a course within 6 months of the credentialing date, i.e. by 09 November 2024 for Spring 2024 submissions and 05 May 2025 for Autumn 2024 submissions.
 If you are successful in your credentialing application, the credential will be approved once evidence is received of successful completion of the life support course in the College office.
-Guidance for the Spring 2023 credentialing window will be reviewed nearer the time once the situation is clearer.

-Following migration to the Kaizen ePortfolio platform, applicants are no longer required to complete the checklist that was previously available to download form the College website and upload it as a Word document to the personal library.
-The checklist has now been incorporated into Kaizen and can be located on your dashboard.
-Please check that you have the correct checklist assigned to your Kaizen account for the curriculum against which you are intending to submit your credentialing application, e.g. adult, paediatrics or adult & paediatrics.
-If an incorrect checklist has been added to your Kaizen account, please contact ePortfolio@rcem.ac.uk
+Please check that you have the correct checklist assigned to your RCEM ePortfolio account for the curriculum against which you are intending to submit your credentialing application, e.g. adult, paediatrics or adult & paediatrics.
+If an incorrect checklist has been added to your dashboard, please contact ePortfolio@rcem.ac.uk

 For reference only, copies of each checklist may be downloaded below.
 These must not be completed and uploaded to the portfolio in lieu of the electronic checklist on the ePortfolio dashboard.